 For Acts of Worship from Week to Week

 Our Sunday Worship page has links to full orders of service for each Sunday with prayers, audio bible readings and video hymns and sermon.
 This is the best option for those with internet access.
 See also the drop-down menu under “Virtual Church” for specials like Ascension Day.
+There are also additional materials like the meditations on the Fruit of the Spirit in our growing Go Deeper section.

 You can also download the Church at Home Order of Service which is a simple outline order with some standard prayers.
 This can be re-used each week, but does not include the details of the items which change from week to week e.g. Bible readings, special prayers and hymn choices.
 This document was initially created for and hand-delivered to those within our church community who do not have internet access.
 Separate week-specific service sheets are also posted each week to those people for use alongside this.